codeequity/codeEquity/docs/ceManual.md

 person-months of work for the back end.
 If this turns out to be wrong later (which is almost a certainty), that allocation can be adjusted in either direction with no bad consequences.

-Connie adds a few more high-level allocations in `Master`, resulting in:
+Connie adds a few more high-level allocations in `Modules`, resulting in:

 <p float="left">
   <img src="images/garlicBeer2.png" />
 </p>

 At this point, Connie is done with high level allocations.
-Connie's rough estimate is that both the front end and the back end will need 2 million PEQs to complete, and has added a buffer of another 2 million PEQs for whatever comes up under **Software Contributions**.
+Connie's rough estimate is that the front end and the back end will each need 2 million PEQs to complete, and has added a buffer of another 2 million PEQs for whatever comes up under **Software Contributions**.
 Similarly, Connie has estimated a million PEQs for **Business Operations**.

-The `Master` project is now done for now, the child projects are next.
-There are two additional projects to create, one for each card in `Master` that is not an *Unallocated* card, namely *Front End* and *Back End*.
+The `Modules` project is now done for now, the child projects are next.
+There are two additional projects to create, one for each card in `Modules` that is not an *Unallocated* card, namely *Front End* and *Back End*.
 While not a requirement, CodeEquity recommends choosing columns in these child projects that support the natural flow of an issue in a CodeEquity project: planned, in progress, pending PEQ approval, and accrued (or approved).
 Connie decides to proceed with this recommendation, ending up with the following